-If you’re ready to learn how to freeze pumpkin you are in the right place.
-Freezing pumpkin is not too terribly different from other gourd and squash type vegetables, like butternut squash, spaghetti squash, sweet potatoes, zucchini, and yellow squash.
+If you're ready to learn how to freeze pumpkin you are in the right place.
+Freezing pumpkin is not too terribly different from other gourd and squash type vegetables, like freezing butternut squash, freezing spaghetti squash, freezing sweet potatoes, freezing zucchini, and freezing yellow squash.
 Today we will learn food preservation techniques to freeze raw, sliced or cubed, and pureed pumpkin.

 Can you freeze pumpkin without cooking it?

 As a matter of fact, you do not have to cook pumpkin before freezing it.
 Just be sure to eat it quickly.
 Raw pumpkin when frozen will still contain an enzyme that will allow it to still age even after you freeze it.
 When you cook it, or blnach it, that enzyme is destroyed and you can store the pumpkin for up to a year!

 Blanching is the process of cooking a fruit or vegetable by placing it in a pot of boiling water for a very short period of time.
 Once that time is up, you immediately stop the cooking process with an ice bath.
 The amount of time the food is boiled is just long enough to kill the aging enzyme but not long enough to take the vegetable out of an easily discernible raw state.

 How do you blanch pumpkin?

 To blanch you just need a large pot of boiling water, a large bowl filled with ice water, and a colander or steamer basket large enough to fit in both the pot and the bowl.
 Here are the steps to blanch pumpkin.

 - Boil a large stock pot of water

 - Fill your large mixing bowl with ice water

 - Add a pound or so of the food you are blanching (pumpkin, in this case) into the colander